SuperSaaS/n8n-nodes-supersaas/README.md

 ## Installation

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.
 You can go to the settings and from there install community nodes.
+Just search for n8n-nodes-supersaas in the community node section found under settings.

 ## Operations